 - Bratwurst hot dog with melting soda onions, served with chips

 Note: Please always be sure to double-check the ingredients before purchasing, as manufacturers are at liberty to change them at any time.

 Harry Potter fans were treated to a gigantic vegan Hogwarts cake to celebrate 20 years since the launch of the film Harry Potter and the Philosopher’s Stone.
 Now, that’s magic!

 What You Can Do

 Cows, pigs, chickens, sheep, and other animals killed for their flesh need our help now.
-Make magic happen for animals by asking other businesses to follow Warner Bros Studio Tour London’s example:
+Make magic happen for animals by asking other businesses to follow the example of Warner Bros Studio Tour London: